tauhlim/onemap-py/README.rst

 OneMap arranges its API endpoints by groups, and this package is organized to reflect that grouping.

-onemap-python allows you to make queries corresponding to the OneMap API, and returns the results to you in a standard python `dict`.
+onemap-py allows you to make queries corresponding to the OneMap API, and returns the results to you in a standard python `dict`.

 Details